devops-hive/terraform-github-repository/README.md

 | <a name="output_ssh_clone_url"></a> [ssh\_clone\_url](#output\_ssh\_clone\_url) | URL that can be provided to git clone to clone the repository via SSH. |
 | <a name="output_svn_url"></a> [svn\_url](#output\_svn\_url) | URL that can be provided to svn checkout to check out the repository via GitHub's Subversion protocol emulation. |
 <!-- END OF PRE-COMMIT-TERRAFORM DOCS HOOK -->

+## License

+This Terraform GitHub Repository module is licensed under the [Apache 2.0 License](./LICENSE).

 Copyright (c) 2024 Devops-Hive